kosausrk/CreditRiskClassifier/README.md

 Additionally, this project is a practical demonstration of machine learning applied to **financial decision support**.

 ## Disclaimer
 This project is intended strictly for educational and demonstrative purposes.
-While it demonstrates machine learning techniques for credit risk scoring, it must not be used for actual lending decisions or real-world deployments.

 AI systems — especially in finance — can unintentionally reinforce existing biases or create unequal outcomes if not designed and audited carefully.